-Next to the chair, the table is perhaps the oldest form of furniture known to man.
-Certainly, it's one of the most versatile, with styles ranging from delicate and mobile to massive and ceremonial.
-Tables are often key specimens of a particular style, era or furniture designer.
+Next to the chair, the table is perhaps the oldest form of furniture.
+Certainly, it is one of the most versatile with styles ranging from delicate and mobile to massive and ceremonial.
+Tables are often key specimens of a particular style, era, or furniture designer.

-Butler's Table - This type of table originated as a light, portable type of furniture in the 18th century.
+Butler's table: This type of accent table originated as a light, portable type of furniture during the 18th century.
 It consists of a tray and a folding stand.
 It is the antique version of the current-day TV tray table.

-Butterfly Table - These drop-leaf, gate-leg tables are used for dining that likely developed in America at the turn of the 18th century.
+Butterfly table: This drop-leaf, gate-leg table is a smaller table used for dining that likely developed in America at the turn of the 18th century.
 The term "butterfly" refers to the wing-shaped braces that hold the leaves up when they are in use.

-Console or Pier Table - A console table has one plain, straight side that is placed up against a wall.
+Console or pier table: A console table has one plain, straight side that is placed up against a wall.
 The other side of the table can be quite ornate.
 Console or pier tables of the late 17th century were accent tables that were attached to the wall, which were visually reminiscent of a pier that juts out from one end of land into the water.

-Demilune Table - The name of this type of table refers to its shape since demilune translates to half moon.
-They can be shaped like a semicircle or have a leaf that drops down to form a full circle when raised.
-These could be stored against a wall, and then moved away for serving as needed.
+Demilune table: The name of this accent table refers to its shape.
+Demilune means "half-moon" in French.
+This table is shaped like a semicircle or has a leaf that drops down to form a full circle when raised.
+These tables were stored against a wall and were moved into the room for serving as needed.

-Gate-leg Table - This useful type of dining table has legs that swing out to support leaves when a larger table is needed.
-Often used in small settings, these can be stored against a wall and used as accent tables when they are not being used for dining.
+Gate-leg table: This useful drop-leaf dining table has legs that swing out (like a gate) to support leaves when a larger table is needed.
+Often used in smaller settings, these tables can be stored against a wall and used as accent tables when they are not being used for dining.

-Kang Table - This type of table can be used as a modern cocktail table.
-Dating back to the Ming dynasty of the 1300s, they were originally used in China on a Kang, which is a raised platform for sleeping or relaxing.
+Kang table: This type of long, low accent table can be used as a modern cocktail table.
+Dating back to the Ming dynasty of the 1300s, they were originally used in China on a kang or a raised platform for sleeping or relaxing.

-Pembroke Table - A type of small table that is portable, with small leaves that fold down on each side.
-Originally dating to the mid-1700s, these are usually rectangular with rounded edges.
+Pembroke table: A Pembroke table is a small accent table that is portable with small leaves that fold down on each side.
+Originally dating to mid-1700s England, these tables are usually rectangular with rounded edges.
 The petite leaves allow for versatility in use as an end table or a small serving table when they are raised.

-Tea Table - Tea tables were used for tea presentation at a time when the leaves to brew the beverage were a sought-after commodity.
-These small tables were stored out of the way and then moved to the center of the room when it was time for the tea service.
+Tea table: Tea accent tables were used for tea presentation at a time when tea was an expensive commodity prior to the American Revolution.
+These small, square tables were stored out of the way and then moved to the center of the room when it was time for tea service.